KxSystems/docs/docs/wp/disaster-floods/index.md

 This project focuses on six states within the US, over a period of 10 years.
 Data was taken from ~800 gauge sites, between July 2009 and June 2019.
 Not all gauge sites had continuous historical data over the period, but all the available data for each site was used.

 The six states were: New Jersey, Nebraska, South Carolina, New York, South Dakota, and Virginia.
-A primary reason for choosing these states, was that they exhibit similar climate and landscape to one another.
+The primary reason for choosing these states, was that they exhibit similar climate and landscape to one another.
 Climate and landscape play a major role in predicting floods, meaning that building a model to predict flood forcasting for the entire US would be extremely difficult as the climates and landscapes vary dramatically between locations.
-After discussions with hydrologists at USGS, it was decided that focusing on a subset of areas with similar geographies would help to ensure that the models being produced, created meaningful results that could be used in a real world scenario.
+After discussions with hydrologists at USGS, it was decided that focusing on a subset of areas with similar geographies would help to ensure that the models being produced created meaningful results that could be used in a real world scenario.

 Required datasets and providers: